About Toby Barrett

 First elected to the Ontario Legislature in June 1995, Toby was re-elected in 1999, 2003, 2007 and 2011.
 Toby captured 61 per cent of the vote in both the 2007 and 2011 provincial elections.

-Over the years, Toby has chaired a number of legislative committees and served in portfolios focussing on community and social services, agriculture, environment and natural resources.
-Appointed Community and Social Services Critic, Toby wrote a white paper on reforming social services.
-For seven years Toby was a member of the Finance Committee and is presently a member of the Public Accounts Committee.
+Over the years, Toby has chaired a number of legislative committees and served in portfolios focussing on agriculture, environment, natural resources and social services.
+Currently, Toby is the Official Opposition Critic to the Minister of Agriculture, Food and Rural Affairs.
+For seven years Toby was a member of the Finance Committee and is presently chairman of the Standing Committee on the Legislative Assembly.
 Barrett was the first Conservative to be elected Caucus Chair after the 2007 election.

 Toby has a Masters of Science degree from the Ontario Agricultural College (OAC) and a degree in Economics from the University of Guelph.